Alanzo is an Ex-Scientologist who sees the same tribalism he escaped in Scientology rising up in Anti-Scientology.

 He realized that the deeper he became involved in the Anti-Cult/Anti-Scientology Movement, the more he saw very similar tribal behavior to the most fanatical of Scientologists.

-Alanzo saw a rise of some of the same tribalism from Anti-Scientologists that he was trying to escape by getting out of Scientology.
+Alanzo saw a rise of the same tribalism from Anti-Scientologists that he was trying to escape by getting out of Scientology.

 That’s when Alanzo started applying the same critical thinking skills to the beliefs of Anti-Scientology that he’d earlier applied to Scientology.